-For the commercial segment, the Company hedges the interest rate risk associated with insured multiresidential mortgages.
-This hedging begins on commitment and ends when the Company either securitizes the mortgages or places the mortgage with an institutional investor.
-As the Company determined that these cash flow hedges were effective, the Company recorded \$123.3 million of pre-tax net gains on such hedges in OCI in 2022.
-In the year, the Company amortized a portion of the gains and losses in accumulated OCI into regular earnings in the amount of \$30.5 million.
+For the commercial segment, the Company hedges the interest rate risk associated with insured multi-residential mortgages.
+This hedging begins on commitment and ends when the Company either securitizes the mortgage or places the mortgage with an institutional investor.
+As the Company determined that these cash flow hedges were effective, the Company recorded \$6.5 million of pre-tax net losses on such hedges in OCI in 2023.
+In the year, the Company amortized a portion of the gains and losses in accumulated OCI into regular earnings in the amount of \$21.7 million.
 The remaining OCI amount will be amortized into net income in future periods.